ENGLISH - WRITING

 Grammar and Punctuation

-Grammar and punctuation is taught in every English lesson, either as the focus of the lesson, or as part of the writing process.
-English lessons will also provide an opportunity to embed punctuation and grammar skills through modelled and guided writing.
+Grammar and punctuation is taught in every English lesson, either as the focus of the lesson, or as part of the writing process through daily sentence accuracy.
+English lessons also provide an opportunity to embed punctuation and grammar skills through modelled and guided writing.

 Daily SPaG lessons are taught across KS2.